Bipolar at Five?! Not My Little Girl

 “I’m sorry,” he answered softly “I only diagnose one percent of the kids I see with bipolar disorder.
 And it’s very common for bipolar children to also have many ADHD symptoms.

 Mental illness, including bipolar disorder, is as deeply embedded in the DNA of both my family and Jim’s as the genes for brown eyes.
 My brother was diagnosed with bipolar disorder when he was 19.
-Over the years, relatives afflicted with bipolar disorder from both sides of our family have attempted suicide.
+Over the years, relatives afflicted with bipolar disorder from both sides of our family have struggled immensely with the illness.

 There had been a few instances, especially after reading an article in The New Yorker about bipolar disorder in children — the first time I’d ever heard of such a thing — that I wondered if Sadie could have it.
 Some of the characteristics the author attributed to bipolar kids sounded like Sadie: “early talkers,” “extremely precocious,” “disruptive behavior.”
 And I knew that bipolar disorder often has a genetic link.
 But the idea that Sadie could really have it was too terrifying for me to contemplate — I pushed the notion away whenever it surfaced.
 It was so much easier to side with mental health experts who doubted pediatric bipolar disorder existed at all.